 Do not post unnecessary chatter in the active repair channels.
-Anything that is not critical to repairs can go in the general chat channels.
+Anything that is not critical to repairs can go into the general chat channels.
 Please don't tell people off if someone else posts in the channel - the Dispatchers can manage that!

 Always remember the golden rule - we are here to have fun and enjoy Elite too.
 If you are unwilling or unavailable to go on a repair operation for any reason, simply do not call jumps to target and the dispatcher will not assign you.
 If you have to leave or abandon the repair for any reason, just let the dispatcher know and you can be un-assigned from the operation.

 Guidance for Seals

 In general, your name on any chat client should match your in-game name.
 You may wish to append [PC] or other tags to your name, like status or fun comments.
 This is acceptable, so long as the meaning and distinction is clear.
 If your name does NOT match your In-Game-Name, you should put in your In-Game-Name when calling your jumps.